zenprotocol/docs/docs/root/contracts/tutorial.rst

     let cf txSkel context command sender messageBody wallet state =

-To start - let's give assign it to :fsharp:`0` and then lift it into the cost monad with :fsharp:`Zen.Cost.ret`:
+To start - let's give it to the value of :fsharp:`0` and then lift it into the cost monad with :fsharp:`Zen.Cost.ret`:

 .. code-block:: fsharp